Quitten/XSSor/README.md

 You can view the affected page response and the request containing the payload in the ‘affected pages’ tab under the XSSor tab.

 # Authors
-- Barak Tawily, application security expert at AppSec Labs
+- Barak Tawily, application security expert